-Long standing Bass player Rick joined with Bob Johnson in 1972 to form 'Classic' line-up bringing his Rock background to the group.
+Long standing Bass player Rick joined with Bob Johnson in 1972 to form the 'Classic' line-up bringing their rock backgrounds to the sound of the group.
 Rick had previously worked with Michael Chapman for 3 years and nine (!) albums.
 It was Chapman who introduced him to Steeleye's music and they were one of the few bands Rick would consider joining at the time as he was happy as a session musician.
-He had only seen Steeleye play once live - 2 weeks before he joined.
-He confessed later that he only really wanted to join at the time to work with Carthy and turned up at the first rehearsal not knowing Carthy was leaving.
+Rick had only seen Steeleye play once live - 2 weeks before he joined.
+He confessed later that he only really wanted to join at the time to work with Carthy and turned up at the first rehearsal with Peter, Tim and Maddy not knowing Carthy was leaving.

-Rick left in 1986 after a shoulder injury but continued to work with Maddy on a number of her albums, including 'Happy Families' which was released under both their names in 1990.
+Rick left in 1986 after a reported shoulder injury (although Rick has since suggested the stress of touring had played a major part) but continued to work with Maddy on a number of her albums, including 'Happy Families' which was released under both their names in 1990.
 The duo toured frequently during the late 80's early 90's.
 He was also a key part of the 'Maddy Prior Band' which released 2 albums in the early 80's and he has released five solo albums over the last 20 years (see below).
 Rick returned to Steeleye in 2000, initially to help out on tour after Bob Johnson left, with Tim Harries moving from Bass to lead guitar.
-He joined the band permanently again with most of the 'Classic' line up in 2001.
+He joined the band permanently again with most of the 'Classic' line up in 2002.
 In 2016 he retired from Steeleye and now does the occasional solo gig.

 Rick has a new website (click on the picture) and can be booked for "an evening with" gig, including in your own home!
 He is also working with ex Steeleye Ken Nicol and Paul Burgess (10cc) for some gigs.

-In 2018 Rick released his 5th solo album, called 'Perfect Blue', available from Fellside records.
+In 2018 Rick released his 5th solo album, called 'Perfect Blue' see below.
 His first 4 solo albums are harder to find as they are not in print but are well worth hunting down.
 Escape (1996), Spies (1998), Codes (2004), Fanfare (2009).
 The first two featured 'Spud' Sinclair, now in Steeleye.
 Pictures and details are all below.